ChainSafe/forest/docs/docs/users/reference/env_variables.md

 By default, the Go f3-sidecar is built and linked into Forest binary unless environment variable `FOREST_F3_SIDECAR_FFI_BUILD_OPT_OUT=1` is set.

+### `FOREST_REGENERATE_GO_FFI`

+Forces the regeneration of all Go FFI bindings in the project when set `FOREST_REGENERATE_GO_FFI=1`.

+Used in the CI checks to ensure the current commited Go FFI bindings are in sync with their respective Rust definitions

 ### `FOREST_DB_DEV_MODE`

 By default, Forest will create a database of its current version or try to